Donna Minter, PhD, Licensed Psychologist

 She has degrees in social work, educational psychology, outdoor recreation, and earned her doctorate in clinical psychology in 1995.
 She completed her postdoctoral training in neuropsychology at the University of Minnesota Medical School in 1997.
 She sees the full spectrum of psychological trauma in her work as a neuropsychologist and when conducting court-ordered psychological evaluations in Minnesota and Wisconsin.
 She has taught university level individual and organizational assessment and evaluation and supervised law students and psychiatric residents and fellows.

 Donna is the founder and executive director of the 501(c)(3) nonprofit organization the Minnesota Peacebuilding Leadership Institute (aka Peacebuilding).
-She is committed to its mission to instigate, train, and support racially, culturally, ethnically, religiously, and economically diverse individuals and organizations to become trauma-informed, resilience-oriented, and restorative justice-focused empowering communities in Minnesota, the USA, and around the world.
-She is a Certified STAR Trainer with national and international experience, a STAR-Lite, Resilience 101, and Restorative Justice 101 Trainer.
+She is committed to its mission to instigate, train, and support racially, culturally, ethnically, religiously, and economically diverse individuals and organizations to become trauma-informed, resilience-oriented, and restorative justice-focused, empowering communities in Minnesota, the USA, and around the world.
+She is a Certified STAR Trainer with national and international experience, and a STAR-Lite, Resilience 101, and Restorative Justice 101 Trainer.
 She develops and facilitates custom trainings for corporation and organization staff development.
 She conducts organizational evaluations to assess their capacity to provide trauma-informed, resilience-oriented, and restorative justice-focused care to clients and staff.

 Crixell Shell, MS

 Associate Peacebuilding Trainer

 Crixell is a legal, technology and higher educational professional who holds a Master of Software Systems degree from the University of St. Thomas, a Bachelor of Science degree in Paralegal Studies from Southern Illinois University, and is a Rule 114 Community Mediator.
 She graduated from the STAR Training in 2010 and has been passionate about sharing STAR with others since then.
 In 2013 she attended the STAR Level II Training at the Center for Justice and Peacebuilding and the Restorative Justice 101 Training in 2014.
 She is a charter member of Peacebuilding's Community Advisory Board.
 In June 2013 she become a Peacebuilding Associate Trainer.
 She facilitates the free monthly Minnesota Peacebuilding Film Series and Coming to the Table program.

 Judy Pilz, MSW, LICSW